‘I’ll think about that once I’ve got things up and running.’

 Here’s a quick overview:

-A business name (also known as a trading name) is the name under which your business operates and is connected to your Australian Business Number (ABN).
-Your business name is managed by the Australian Securities and Investments Commission (ASIC).
+A registered business name (also known as a trading name) is the name under which your business operates and is connected to your Australian Business Number (ABN).
+Your registered business name is managed by the Australian Securities and Investments Commission (ASIC).

 A domain name is your address on the internet.
 It’s the way people find your business online.
 Domain names are registered on a first come first served basis.
 However there are rules and policies for registering domain names.
 If a domain name is using a trade marked name, the owner of the trade mark can take certain actions to recover the domain name.